-Internship Work Term Evaluation
+Co-op Work Term Evaluation

-Evaluation for successful completion of an internship is comprised of the following:
+Evaluation for successful completion of a co-op term is comprised of the following:

 - employer evaluation;

 - · work site visit; and

-- work term report.
+- work term report/project.

-The results of the internship are indicated on the student's transcript.
-There are three possible grades for an internship:
+The results of the co-op term are indicated on the student's transcript.
+There are three possible grades for a co-op work term:

-- Pass student has a satisfactory work term and employer evaluation; work term report has been submitted on time, and is satisfactory - Fail student is terminated from the workplace with cause; has an unsatisfactory work term and employer evaluation; work term report has not been completed; or work term report is unsatisfactory - Withdrawal student withdraws from the internship program prior to accepting an internship or is unable to complete the internship due to unforeseen circumstances as approved by the academic department and/or Co-op Office.
+- Pass student has a satisfactory work term and employer evaluation; work term report/project has been submitted on time, and is satisfactory; student is eligible for the next co-op term in the program sequence. - Fail student is terminated from the workplace with cause; has an unsatisfactory work term and employer evaluation; work term report/project has not been completed; or work term report/ project is unsatisfactory; student is dismissed from the program. - NCR (no credit repeat) student's performance does not meet the requirements in any one of the evaluation criteria (work term and employer evaluation or work term report/project) but has demonstrated measurable progress to warrant continuation in the co-op program; student must repeat the work term.